wpgeeks/force-add-to-cart/readme.txt

 == Screenshots ==

-1. For a product to be added to the cart when a simple product gets added to the cart
+1. Force a product to be added to the cart when a simple product gets added to the cart
 2. Search for a product to force add to the cart
 3. Variable product settings for forcing a product to the cart